deniseiras/land_system/README.md

 Now change in the file `CLM5_CMCC_d4o_TEST_GSWP`	:
 - change line `source DART_params_d4o_template_GSWP.csh` to point the file  `DART_params_d4o_TEST_GSWP.csh`
 - Change the source file of the line `${COPY} <SOURCE> ${caseroot}/DART_params.csh ` for `DART_params_d4o_template_GSWP.csh`
 - number of tasks (Optional, already tunned for Cassandra): refers to the number of processes per member. (min = 1 ; max = number of cores per node).
-I.e. , JUNO has 72 cores per node.
-Could use 36, i.e. More tasks may have more performance.
+I.e. , Cassandra has 112 cores per node.
+Could use 56, i.e. More tasks may have more performance.
 Example.
-  - ./xmlchange NTASKS=36
+  - ./xmlchange NTASKS=56
-  - ./xmlchange NTASKS_LND=36
+  - ./xmlchange NTASKS_LND=56

 Check the forcings pointed by the `SOURCEDIR` variable: check the files in that directory.
 Check the files named `user_nl*` related to the members you’re using.
 It must exist a file named `user_nml_datm_streams_<member_num>`,  in the directory referred to in the variable *SOURCEDIR* inside file `CLM5_CMCC_d4o_TEST_GSWP`, that points to the forcing netcdf files, which must have data from the day before the start date.